Ezra Koenig: Time Crisis

-In 2015 Koenig began hosting his own internet radio show on Apple Music.
+In 2015 Koenig began hosting his own podcast on Apple Music.

 The show, Time Crisis, features Koenig with co-host Jake Longstreth, an American painter, musician, and internet radio personality.
-Each episode lasts two hours during which Koenig and company discuss corporate snack food history, the tasteful palette of 70s rock (with a focus on The Grateful Dead), portmanteaus, and respond to emails from listeners.
+Each episode lasts two hours, during which Koenig and company discuss corporate snack food history, the tasteful palette of ’70s rock (with a focus on the Grateful Dead), portmanteaus, and respond to emails from listeners.
 Often, the show ends with The Top Five where Koenig and Longstreth compare the top five songs on Apple Music this week to that of a week from the past relevant to the discourse of the episode.

-Jonah Hill, Rashida Jones, Mark Ronson, Florence Welch, Jamie Foxx, Tim Heidecker, James Corden, and Koenig's sister, Emma Koenig, have appeared as guests on the internet radio show.
+Jonah Hill, Rashida Jones, Mark Ronson, Florence Welch, Jamie Foxx, Tim Heidecker, James Corden, and Koenig's sister Emma Koenig have appeared as guests on the internet radio show.

 The show debuted on July 12, 2015, and new episodes air fortnightly.
 The show is in its eighth season.